The Future of Wearable Technology in Healthcare

 🔸Full FHIR/HL7 compliance for secure, standardized data exchange

-This kind of interoperability is key to scaling wearables from pilots to enterprise-grade tools.
+This type of interoperability is crucial for scaling wearables from pilots to enterprise-grade tools.

 Use in Behavioral and Mental Health